Your Input Mattered!

 Recognition and Appreciation of Faculty

-67 percent of Pitt faculty members are satisfied with the recognition they receive from their colleagues.
+In 2016, 67% of Pitt faculty members indicated satisfaction with the recognition they receive from their colleagues.
 Read more on how faculty contributions are recognized and celebrated.
 See the COACHE results on faculty recognition and appreciation »

 Diversity and Inclusion: Faculty Climate

-76 percent of Pitt faculty members believe diversity is important at Pitt.
+In the 2016 survey, 76% of Pitt faculty members believed diversity is important at Pitt.
 Review their thoughts on diversity and inclusion, as well as recruitment and retainment efforts, and what is being done to support a diverse and inclusive environment.
 See the COACHE results on diversity and inclusion and diversity in faculty hiring »

 Diversity and Inclusion: Teaching Practices